steftri/ERNI_hackathon_2023/README.md

 #### Release-triggering changes

-* MQTT commands for configuration of PI controller added
+* MQTT commands for configuration of PI controller and grayscale sensor added

 ### Version 1.0